VivekCR7/Unit-testing/README.md

 OK
 ```

-Above is the output of the unit testing.
+Above is the output of the unit testing.It shows that all the 6 tests has been passed.

 ## Author